Cookie's Bustle: Setting

 A hundred years prior to the events of the game, aliens crash-landed on Bombo World, a fictional island country in the South Pacific.
 In exchange for the aliens' technology, the President of Bombo World gave them the northern part of the island, where the aliens established Derocity.
 However, some of the Bombo World citizens opposed this exchange and has resulted in terrorist activity against the Bombo World government and the aliens.

+The player takes control of Cookie Blair (voiced by Racco Guma), a five-year-old girl from New Jersey who believes she is a bear.
+She travels to Bombo World to compete in the Bombo World Olympics, a sports event held in Derocity every four years.
+Other characters central to the game include Nancy Blair (voiced by Miyuki Ichijo), Cookie's grandmother; Unmo Sable (voiced by Shigeru Shibuya), a novelist who helps Cookie get to Derocity; Dr. Right (voiced by Mugihito), a professor; Mr. Goldman (voiced by Kōsei Tomita), a former athlete who Cookie convinces to become her coach; and Jessica (voiced by Satomi Kōrogi), a musician who Cookie meets in Derocity.

 Synopsis

-Cookie Blair (voiced by Racco Guma), a five-year-old girl from New Jersey who believes she is a bear, travels to Bombo World to compete in the Bombo World Olympics, a sports event held in Derocity every four years.
-After arriving in Bombo World, which is still in a state of political unrest, Cookie plans on meeting her grandmother, Nancy Blair (voiced by Miyuki Ichijo).
-However, Cookie learns that Nancy has gone ahead into Derocity, and its entrance has been shrouded by fog.
-A novelist named Unmo Sable (voiced by Shigeru Shibuya) tells Cookie that she must have a strong heart before she is allowed to pass.
+After arriving in Bombo World, which is still in a state of political unrest, Cookie plans on meeting her grandmother, Nancy.
+However, Cookie learns that Nancy has been arrested and taken to Derocity.
+As Derocity's entrance has been shrouded by fog, Unmo Sable tells Cookie that she must have a strong heart before she is allowed to pass.

-While exploring Bombo World, Cookie meets Dr. Right (voiced by Mugihito) and Mr. Goldman (voiced by Kōsei Tomita), the latter of whom she convinces to become her coach.
+While exploring Bombo World, Cookie meets Dr. Right and Mr. Goldman, the latter of whom she convinces to become her coach.
 In addition, after Cookie reattaches a missing part to a statue, the statue tells her to look for the grave of John Simpson, the leader of the terrorists.
 Near Mt.
 Bombo, Cookie frees Mu, a groundhog, with the help of the goddess of the Rainbow Waterfalls.
 After lifting the cross on Simpson's grave, his ghost tells her the location of the N66 bomb to pass it on to his allies inside Derocity.
 Cookie learns that the goblins are in possession of the N66 and trades for it.
 Afterwards, she is able to cross into Derocity, and the aliens confiscate the N66 from her.